Steve Gottlieb (music executive): Biography

-Gottlieb was selected in 1996 as one of the "40 Under Forty", a listing of leading New York executives, by Crain's New York Business.
+Gottlieb was selected in 1996 as one of the "40 Under Forty" leading New York executives by Crain's New York Business.
 In 2005, he was named to the Hip Hop Power 30 by The Source magazine.

 Shindig

 Shindig allows users to see and be seen by participants in an online event.

-Vice President of Engineering Manik Bambha, a former technology executive at MySpace and Fox Interactive Media, joined Shindig in 2011.

 Shindig launched a beta release of its platform for video chat book tours in May 2012.
-By August of the same year, the company had hosted 150 events for authors including A.J.
+By August 2012, the company had hosted 150 events for authors including A.J.
 Jacobs, Dan Ariely, Joel Stein, Scott Sigler, and James Howard Kunstler.
 Beginning in September 2012, Shindig targeted music events, online nightclubs, magazine subscriber events, and interactive classroom applications as uses for its video chat platform technology.
-Personalities and entities who used Shindig include Bill Gates, TEDx, Guy Kawasaki, Michael Pollan, Edward Jay Epstein, Carla Hall, Big Daddy Kane, A.J.
+Those who used Shindig include Bill Gates, TEDx, Guy Kawasaki, Michael Pollan, Edward Jay Epstein, Carla Hall, Big Daddy Kane, A.J.
 Jacobs, Kevin Kelly, Dan Ariely, and Jackson "Cat Daddy" Galaxy.

 Music career

 Television's Greatest Hits

-In 1986, Gottlieb produced Television's Greatest Hits, which he released on his own label Tee Vee Toons.
-The double album featured a collection of 65 themes from hit TV shows of the 1950s and 1960s in their original arrangements, production styles, and lengths.
+In 1986, Gottlieb produced Television's Greatest Hits, which he released on his label Tee Vee Toons.
+The double album featured 65 themes from hit TV shows of the 1950s and 1960s.
+Gottlieb found a demand for the genre.

-Gottlieb found a previously untapped demand for the genre with the release of Television's Greatest Hits.
-Television's Greatest Hits became a series of 10 double albums encompassing the entire history of TV themes.